adambard/learnxinyminutes-docs/javascript.html.markdown

 // Including uneven division.
 5 / 2 // = 2.5

+// Bitwise operations also work; when you perform a bitwise operation your float
+// is converted to a signed int *up to* 32 bits.
+1 << 2 // = 4

 // Enforce precedence with parentheses
 (1 + 3) * 2 // = 8